nanthanwa/bitkub-optimize/README.md

 Node.JS trading bot for [Bitkub.com](https://bitkub.com) using [TradingView](https://tradingview.com) webhook

 ## Strategy (configurable)
-- Buy Bitcoin using 90% of THB on your available balance when condition is met
+- Buy BTC using 90% of THB on your available balance when condition is met
 - Sell 100% BTC of your available balance when condition is met

 ## Prerequisite